haiyong1990/LinuxSetup/README.md

 Check the error message for the default python that is used.
 Install packages with default python with python -m pip install jedi.

+6. Problems:
+NerdCommenter does not work.
+Clone it manually.